Best Rooftop Bars in London

 Rooftop bars are rare in Soho, making this spot extra special.
 Tucked away at the top of the Courthouse hotel, a former Magistrates’ Court, the building is steeped in history, counting Mick Jagger, Bob Marley and John Lennon as former inmates and Charles Dickens as an early court reporter.

 The bar offers peaceful respite from the bustling streets below, with panoramic views over the West End, chilled music and barbecues on hot days.
-Kick back with a Green Hornet – Hendrik’s gin, vanilla, lychee and cucumber – and watch the sun set over some of London’s most famous rooftops.
+Kick back with a Purple Hornet – Hendrik’s gin, Crème de Mure, fresh berries and lime juice – and watch the sun set over some of London’s most famous rooftops.

 19 – 21 Great Marlborough Street, Soho, London, W1F 7HL